May 9 - July 29, 2017

 Chapel Hill, NC

-This 11-week scholarship program hosted by the University of North Carolina at Chapel Hill, introduces undergraduate minority students, disadvantaged students and students with disabilities to the field of biophysics.* The program includes lectures, seminars, lab work, team-building activities and field trips.
+This 11-week scholarship program hosted by the University of North Carolina at Chapel Hill, introduces underrepresented* students to the field of biophysics.
+The program includes lectures, seminars, lab work, team-building activities and field trips.
 The Summer Research Program is designed to reflect a graduate-level research program.
 Students who are US citizens or permanent residents and who have a strong quantitative background in basic or applied sciences are encouraged to apply.

 Why apply?
 Check out the the Summer Program Director's post on the BPS Blog and read what a Summer Program alumnus has to say about how the program prepared her for success.
-You can also read about the recent experience of a 2015 course participant here.
+You can also read about the experiences of previous program participants here, here, and here!

 Are you a pre-med student or studying biomedical engineering?
 Learn how biophysics research is impacting the world of medicine here.